molecule-featurization/Molecular-Featurization-Benchmark/README.md

   Implementation of the Smooth Overlap of Atomic Positions (SOAP) descriptor.

 - **weightedviews.py**
-  Implementation of the proposed Weighted Views molecular representation.
+  Implementation of the Weighted Views molecular representation.

 ---